BetterDiscord/docs/docs/themes/index.md

 # Overview

 Themes are exactly as they sound, a way to completely alter the look and feel of the client.
 Some themes might just add a background image to the client, while others try to emulate the look and feel of other programs, or even other operating systems.
-They do this by using pure css like a webpage as opposed to using preset names that limit the creativity of developers.
+They do this by using pure CSS like a webpage as opposed to using preset names that limit the creativity of developers.

 ::: tip